westonganger/pairer/README.md

 Pairer is a Rails app/engine to help you to easily generate and rotate pairs within a larger group.
 For example its great for pair programming teams where you want to work with someone new everyday.

 Each organization has many boards.
-Within each Board you can create people and roles.
-The tool will allow for automated and manually assignments of people and roles to working groups within the board.
+Within each board you can create people and roles.
+The tool will allow for both automated and manual assignments of these resources to working groups within the board.

 ![Screenshot](/screenshot.png)